dlfraga/changeEpisodesLanguage/README.md

-### changeAnimeLanguage
+### changeEpisodesLanguage

-Small service that scans Sonarr anime episode files and sets default tracks to Japanese audio and English full subtitles.
+Small service that scans Sonarr anime episode files and sets default tracks, prioritizing Japanese audio and English full subtitles.
 Optionally skips files that are still seeding in Transmission.

 ### How it works